Privacy & Cookie Statement UXinsight

 Careful handling of Personal Data is of great importance to us.
 Personal Data is therefore processed carefully and in accordance with this Privacy & Cookie Statement and the applicable laws and regulations.
 This means we:

-• limit our collection of Personal Data to only the Personal Data needed for our purposes;
+- limit our collection of Personal Data to only the Personal Data needed or our purposes;

 Your data is safe with us and we will use your Personal Data properly.
 In this Privacy & Cookie Statement we explain to you what we do with your Personal Data when you visit the website and/or use our Services.